geochasm/DRCOG_Buildings/workflow.md

 The overall workflow is to "merge" the DRCOG data into your OSM Data Layer, while reviewing both data layers for possible conflicts.
 Some quality checks before merging will make things easier.

-* With the .osm file layer activated (no other OSM data visible), run the **JOSM Validator** (SHIFT+V) to look for errors.
+1. With the .osm file layer activated (no other OSM map data visible), run the **JOSM Validator** (SHIFT+V) to look for errors.
 Common errors at this stage can include multiple buildings with the same address (usually an error where a house and a garage or shed have been given the same address tags).
 Refer to the section below on **fixing common errors** for solutions and guidelines.
-* While still in the new .osm file layer, **Select All** (CTRL+A) to select all objects, and then **Deselect Nodes** (SHIFT+U) to select all of the buildings.
+1. While still in the new .osm file layer, **Select All** (CTRL+A) to select all objects, and then **Deselect Nodes** (SHIFT+U) to select all of the buildings.
 In the Selection window on the right side of the screen, scroll through the list of selected buildings to look for malformed street names.
 Examples of bad street names include:
    * unexpanded abbreviations (Ct instead of Court, or Ln instead of Lane)
    * use of the directional prefix "North" (not used in City and County of Denver)
    * occasional errors in the automatic import, such as the street name *Steele Street* being expanded to *Streeteele Street*
+1. Do not upload bad data to OSM, fix it before importing, or flag the task as having problems:
+   * Use github [issues](https://github.com/geochasm/DRCOG_Buildings/issues) to flag concerns, make sure you indicate the task number in your issue.
+			* Leave comments in the tasking manager.
+1. Remove multi-part buildings from the .osm file layer before importing (buildings with multiple polygons side-by-side), these require special handling and are not being imported at this time.
+If you are already well trained in multi-part buildings and 3D building tags you may proceed with caution.

 ### Reviewing the data before uploading

  * Make sure you have the DRCOG dataset active, select a building and use **Merge selection** under the Edit menu (CTRL+SHIFT+M).
  * Merge the building into the OSM Data Layer as shown in image below.

  ![Merge_Building](https://github.com/russdeffner/DRCOG_Buildings/blob/master/images/merge.PNG)

- * Now switch to the OSM Data Layer, there will be 3 scenarios:
+ * Now switch to the OSM Data Layer (right click on "Data Layer 1" and select "Activate"), there will be 3 scenarios:

-  * 1) If there is no existing OSM data, examine tags to make sure there are no obvious mistakes like incomplete addresses, impossible heights, building type make sense for the area/imagery.
+1. If there is no existing OSM data for the building, examine tags to make sure there are no obvious mistakes like incomplete addresses, impossible heights, building type make sense for the area/imagery.
-    * Then delete the building from the DRCOG layer (i.e. once it's merged into your OSM layer, it can safely be deleted from the import layer and once all buildings are gone from the import layer, you're done).
+   1. Then delete the building from the DRCOG layer (i.e. once it's merged into your OSM layer, it can safely be deleted from the import layer and once all buildings are gone from the import layer, you're done).

- * If there is an existing building in OSM then you must decide how to conflate the two datasets:
- *(**NOTE:** Preserve the work of previous mappers wherever possible.)*
+If there is an existing building in OSM then you must decide how to conflate the two datasets (**NOTE:** Preserve the work of previous mappers wherever possible).

-  * 2) If existing buildings in OSM are of higher quality:
+2. If existing buildings in OSM are of higher quality:
-    * Copy the tags from the imported building as necessary.
+   1. Copy the tags from the imported building as necessary.
-    * Delete the imported building from both layers (i.e we're only saving tags from DRCOG).
+   1. Delete the imported building from both layers (i.e we're only saving tags from DRCOG).

-  * 3) If the imported data are of higher quality:
+3. If the imported data are of higher quality:
-    * Select both buildings and use the **Replace geometry** tool (CTRL+SHIFT+G) under Additional Tools menu.
+    1. Select both buildings and use the **Replace geometry** tool (CTRL+SHIFT+G) under Additional Tools menu.
-    * Conflate the tagging by selecting which to use if there are conflicts (example: building type).
+    1. Conflate the tagging by selecting which to use if there are conflicts (example: building type).
-    * Delete the building from the import layer (the original and DRCOG should now be one geometry on your OSM Layer).
+    1. Delete the building from the import layer (the original and DRCOG should now be one geometry on your OSM Layer).

 ![replace](https://cloud.githubusercontent.com/assets/353700/12942518/ddba87a4-d001-11e5-9441-2561f67b45bc.gif)

 * Do not worry about editing any other nodes such as points of interest contained within the building shape.